Trojan-Hawk/EmergingTechnologies_Project_2018/README.md

 The terminal will be used to run all of the commands below, if you do not know how to access the terminal click on the appropiate link, [Windows](https://www.digitalcitizen.life/7-ways-launch-command-prompt-windows-7-windows-8), [Mac OS X](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac), [Ubuntu](https://www.lifewire.com/ways-to-open-a-terminal-console-window-using-ubuntu-4075024).

     *Part 1:*
 Download the "numpy-random.ipynb" file from this repository, this is a jupyter notebook file.
 To run this Jupyter Notebook navigate to the directory it is located in using a terminal.
-Next type the following command followed by return: *jupyter notebook*
+Next type the following command followed by return: '*jupyter notebook*'
 This will open up a jupyter notebook session in your default browser.
 You will need to select the "numpy-random.ipynb" file from the browser, this will open a new tab in browser where the notebook can be run and/or edited.

     *Part 2:*
 Download the "iris-dataset.ipynb" file from this repository, this is a jupyter notebook file.
 To run this Jupyter Notebook navigate to the directory it is located in using a terminal.
-Next type the following command followed by return: *jupyter notebook*
+Next type the following command followed by return: '*jupyter notebook*'
 This will open up a jupyter notebook session in your default browser.
 You will need to select the "iris-dataset.ipynb" file from the browser, this will open a new tab in browser where the notebook can be run and/or edited.

     *Part 3:*
 Download the "mnist-dataset.ipyn" file from this repository, this is a jupyter notebook file.
 To run this Jupyter Notebook navigate to the directory it is located in using a terminal.
-Next type the following command followed by return: *jupyter notebook*
+Next type the following command followed by return: '*jupyter notebook*'
 This will open up a jupyter notebook session in your default browser.
 You will need to select the "mnist-dataset.ipyn" file from the browser, this will open a new tab in browser where the notebook can be run and/or edited.

     *Part 4:*
 Download the "digitrec.py" file from this repository, this is a python script file.
 To run this script navigate to the directory it is located in using a terminal.
-Next type the following command followed by return: *python.exe digitrec.py*
+Next type the following command followed by return: '*python.exe digitrec.py*'
 This will run the script file in the terminal.

     *Part 5:*
 Download the "digit-recognition.ipyn" file from this repository, this is a jupyter notebook file.
 To run this Jupyter Notebook navigate to the directory it is located in using a terminal.
-Next type the following command followed by return: *jupyter notebook*
+Next type the following command followed by return: '*jupyter notebook*'
 This will open up a jupyter notebook session in your default browser.
 You will need to select the "digit-recognition.ipyn" file from the browser, this will open a new tab in browser where the notebook can be run and/or edited.